 TRAVELING ALONE & BECOMING A COACH

-“The mountains are calling & I must go & I will work on while I can, studying incessantly.”
+“The mountains are calling and I must go and I will work on while I can, studying incessantly.”

 - John Muir

 I discovered my self-confidence while socializing and exploring Thailand.
 From there, I flew to India to train as a yoga teacher.
 I studied Hatha and Ashtanga yoga at a school in Rishikesh (The Rishikesh Yoga Teacher Training Center), a holy city in the foothills of the Himalayas.
 My practice deepened as I discovered a sense of true Self.
-Until my yoga teacher training, I had not yet fully understood the holistic nature of well-being and the connection between movement and mindfulness practices.
+Until my yoga teacher training, I had not yet fully understood the holistic nature of wellness and the connection between movement and mindfulness practices.
 I didn't need to practice all these separate things (breathwork, meditation, weight lifting, yoga) they are all one practice; Movement.
 I also learned that body, mind, and spirit are parts of a whole.
 To effectively care for one is to care for all.

-I continued traveling.
-I visited several other locations in South-East Asia, eventually returning to Koh Samui, the only other place I’ve ever called home outside Canada.
+I continued traveling. visiting several other locations in South-East Asia and eventually returning to Koh Samui, the only other place I’ve ever called home outside Canada.
 I spent my days studying for my personal trainer's license by the beach.
 I began teaching a variety of classes and coaching one-to-one clients at my favourite gym.
 I also spent some time studying Buddhist philosophy in meditation retreats.
 It was in Koh Samui I began to solidify a vision for myself.
-I discovered my unique movement and mindfulness skills plus a background in business and design set me up for success as a traveling coach.
+I discovered that a unique combination of movement and mindfulness skills plus a background in business and design set me up for success.
+I could work as a traveling coach and entrepreneur.

 COVID-19 & THE CREATION OF EV/CO

 I returned home near the end of 2019 for what I intended to be only a few months.
-I began working as a personal trainer and yoga teacher out of a gym in my hometown.
-In March of 2020, the gym and most of the world were closing down.
+I began working as a personal trainer and yoga teacher out of a couple gyms in my hometown.
+In March of 2020, the gym and much of the world closed down.
 Times were very difficult.
 The lockdown was a major challenge for everyone’s mental and physical health, including my own.
-However, I had my toolkit; knowledge, and skills of movement and mindfulness.
+However, I had my toolkit; knowledge and skills of movement and mindfulness.
 I knew I could keep myself in great physical and mental shape anywhere, anytime, and I had the opportunity to teach others how to do this too.

 EV/CO started as a free database of exercise tutorials I had created for Instagram.
 I uploaded all the videos I had (about 80 at first) to YouTube and linked them to a spreadsheet that I embedded on my website.
 Over 100 people signed up in the first month.

-I realized this content would be very helpful, and COVID-19 wasn’t going anywhere soon, so I kept building.
+I realized this content would be very helpful, and COVID-19 wasn’t going anywhere soon, so I kept the content growing.
 I started learning how to produce better content, create a better coaching experience online, teach classes over Zoom, and keep the platform evolving as we did.